22.7.11

 The young girl modestly withdrew her body, as she craned her neck toward the experiment for a better look.

-Not wanting her to help further, he positioned the dragon between his feet and held fast as he readied the implements of despair.
-Ignoring the rules of the blood-circle, he challenged the air between himself and the fire breathing dragon foe of medieval legend.
-With a burst of adrenalin and a spear in each hand he forced the spears into the head of the doll meeting up through the center scale.
+Not wanting her help, he positioned the dragon between his feet and held fast as he readied the implements of despair.
+Ignoring rules of the blood-circle, he challenged the air between himself and the fire breathing foe of medieval legend.
+A spear in each hand, and with a burst of adrenalin he forced the makeshift arrows into the head of the doll meeting up through the center scale.

 She gazed up toward the moon and saw an apparition winging toward her.
 An ecstatic ride held her in a trance and whispered vaguely in a language she had yet to understand.
 Two eagles crashed inside her head, exploding in a light unbearably brilliant and the electrical resonance left sparks scattering throughout her being.
 She tore at her hair until the divine ecstasy eased.
-Centering herself as the ancient Omphalos, she moved out from there not looking back.
+Centering herself as the ancient omphalos, she moved out and beyond not looking back.

 With a bend and a twist he released the victim from the spears.